 19. Retro Mermaid Ombre

-This lush lavender hair combines warm and cool tones to flatter most skin undertones.
+This lush lavender hair combines warm and cool purple hair tones to flatter most skin undertones.
 Long, thick waves and the unusual shades of cool violet and pale magenta are simultaneously a little ‘40s and very mermaid princess.

 20. Smoked Cotton Candy